aws-greengrass/aws-greengrass-client-device-auth/uat/README.md

 ```
 The main html-file will be located in each module by path **target/site/apidocs/index.html**

+See individual README.md files for Python and C clients.

 ## Limitations
 MQTT clients based on IoT Device SDK for Java v2, mosquitto C, Paho Java, Paho Python do no provide API to get information from PUBREC/PUBREL/PUBCOMP packages used when messages published with QoS 2.